 HYON develops tailor-made hydrogen solutions for shipping that enable shipowners to store and transport their own hydrogen.
 HYON’s technology is comprised of powerful, lightweight, compact fuel cells that can be integrated into the systems on existing vessels.
 The company’s solutions are also potentially very attractive for cruise ships.

 Hurtigruten has given its new environment-friendly cruise ships the names of two of Norway’s most renowned explorers.
-The MS Roald Amundsen and MS Fridtjof Nansen, to be launched in 2020 and 2021, respectively, will be the world’s first hybrid-electric expedition cruise ships.
+The MS Roald Amundsen and MS Fridtjof Nansen are the world’s first hybrid-electric expedition cruise ships.

 Powerful battery packs will reduce fuel consumption and carbon emissions by more than 20 per cent and allow the vessels to operate entirely emission-free during short periods of time.
 Hurtigruten has also set room aside to expand battery capacity and add new technology.
 To top it off, the cruise ships will not use single-use plastic and will prioritise improved waste management and recycling.